-- Prep Can- A program that offers free employment services to immigrants with PR visa holders before coming to Canada.
-The program focuses on researching labour market information, interview skills development, labour market information, and job searches.
+- Prep Canada - A program that offers free employment services to immigrants with PR visa holders before coming to Canada.
+The program focuses on researching labor market information, interview skills development, labor market information, and job searches

 Life in Canada may be something you have been dreaming about for a while, even if you didn’t even know what Canada was like before but have heard about the incredible lifestyle the country has to offer.

-If you have managed to make it to the greatest country in the world, there are countless opportunities that await you.
-As you embark on your new and exciting journey, don’t forget to try out some of Canada’s… well, rather weird habits.
+If you have managed to make it to one of the greatest countries in the world, there are countless opportunities that await you.
+As you embark on your new and exciting journey, don’t forget to try out some of Canada’s well-established tourist attractions, especially the natural wonders.

-If you have not applied for permanent Canadian residency yet or are yet to complete your paperwork and process your application, why not consult a professional?
-Our Regulated Canadian Immigration Consultants (RCICs) are approved by the Canadian government and ready to help you to become a real Canuck.
+If you have not applied for permanent Canadian residency yet or are yet to complete your paperwork and process your application, we invite you to use our services.
+Our Regulated Canadian Immigration Consultants (RCICs) are approved by the Canadian government and ready to help you to become a real Canadian.

 What is the Most Important Thing you Need to do in Your First Week in Canada?